-Any student found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary sanctions outlined in Section VII.
-(The examples of offending misconduct contained in the footnotes are illustrative, not exhaustive.)
+Any student found to have committed or to have attempted to commit the following violations is subject to the sanctions/educational measures outlined in Section VII.
+(The examples of misconduct contained in the footnotes are illustrative, not exhaustive.)

 A. Conduct Affecting Persons

 1. Causing physical harm, threatening harm to any person, or behaving in a manner that a reasonable person would find alarming or intimidating.
-Negligent conduct that results in injury to others violates the Student Code of Conduct.
+Negligent conduct that results in injury to others violates the Student Code.

 2. Behaving in a manner that endangers the health or safety of another person or in a manner that a reasonable person would consider indecent or disorderly.